-Join Mariann Siegert for an in-depth discussion in this video Recording macros, part of Building Blocks and Macros in Word.
+Join Mariann Siegert for an in-depth discussion in this video Recording macros, part of Word: Building Blocks and Macros.

 Great news!
 For those of us that are not programmers, Word offers us a way to create VBA…without even knowing the code.…Word includes a macro recorder that create VBA behind the scenes as you perform…your tasks in the Word interface.
 So why waste time?…Let's start recording.…Our scenario here is that we get a daily report that comes from a source other than Word.…It needs to have the title Daily Report inserted up at the top here along with…today's date, and under that it needs to be formatted with our styles.…